What are Right to Rent checks?

 - a Right to Rent check using IDVT via the services of an identity service provider (IDSP) but only for British and Irish citizens.

-- a Home Office online Right to Rent check for all non-British and non-Irish citizens.
+- a Home Office online Right to Rent check (an eVisa share code) for all non-British and non-Irish citizens.

 Landlords and agents who can show they have correctly conducted an initial Right to Rent check and any follow-up checks have a statutory excuse against a penalty.
 If checks have not been carried out in the proper manner, agents or landlords will be liable for a criminal or civil penalty depending on the circumstances.